 A fiery and profound voice of Scottish folk, his guitar work is as intricate as his songs are unflinching, marrying traditional melodies with radical political conscience.

-Dick Gaughan is not merely a folk singer; he is a force of nature, a musician whose work is woven into the fabric of Scottish social history.
-Born in Glasgow to an Irish mother and Scottish father, he was immersed in folk music from childhood.
-Emerging in the 1970s with bands like the Boys of the Lough and Five Hand Reel, he quickly established himself as a peerless interpreter of traditional song and a formidable guitarist.
-His solo career, however, is where his voice truly found its purpose.
-Albums like 'No More Forever' and 'A Different Kind of Love Song' are fierce, poetic documents of working-class struggle, historical memory, and human rights.
-Gaughan's performances are legendary for their intensity, his rich baritone voice and intricate, driving guitar style creating a sound that is both deeply traditional and explosively contemporary.
-While often labeled a protest singer, his repertoire is vast, encompassing love songs, instrumentals, and historical ballads, all delivered with the same unwavering integrity and technical mastery.
+Dick Gaughan released 'No More Forever' in 1986, a fierce song cycle about working-class struggle and historical memory.
+Born in Glasgow to an Irish mother and Scottish father, he absorbed folk music from childhood.
+During the 1970s he played with the Boys of the Lough and Five Hand Reel, establishing himself as a peerless interpreter of traditional song and a formidable guitarist.
+His solo work turned toward human rights and political commentary.
+'A Different Kind of Love Song' continued this trajectory.
+Gaughan performs with a rich baritone voice and intricate, driving guitar style that sounds both deeply traditional and explosively contemporary.
+His repertoire spans love songs, instrumentals, and historical ballads.
+Though often labeled a protest singer, he delivers each song with unwavering integrity and technical mastery.

 1946–1964